What is Safeguarding?

 Drugs and Alcohol Awareness

 The school provides a range of information in PRE lessons on drugs and alcohol and the dangers associated with both.
-We have been fortunate enough to have counsellors from Insight (a drugs and alcohol charity) work with our students.
+We are fortunate to have counsellors from Insight (a drugs and alcohol charity) work with our students.
 Insight hold parent sessions giving information on local drug trends and how to speak to your children about drugs and alcohol.
 The following links will hopefully support understanding on drugs and alcohol for both parents and students: